smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 8 - The Testing Ground.md

 Sisyphus sat alone in the dark.

 His hands found the wall again.
 Kept carving.
-The shallow grooves wouldn't help anyone escape—the cell door was oak and iron, the window too narrow.
+The shallow grooves wouldn't help anyone escape - the cell door was oak and iron, the window too narrow.
 But his hands needed the work.
 Ten thousand years of touching stone, they didn't know how to stop.

 Tomorrow he would be sent to death in front of the entire court.

-Tomorrow everyone would finally see.

-He thought about Theseus climbing through Sector Three using modifications that shouldn't exist.
+He thought about Theseus climbing using modifications that shouldn't exist.
 About the Queen trying to save people with truth that became weapon.

 He finished the pattern in the stone, and lay down on the cold floor.
 The stone was familiar.
 Comfortable, almost.
 He'd spent more time against stone than not.

-Through the window, he could hear the palace settling into night.
-Guards changing watch.
-Distant voices.
-The scrape of tomorrow's scaffold being tested one last time.

 He smiled in the darkness.